 Have you ever had sea asparagus?
 Have you ever heard of sea asparagus!?
 I hadn’t tasted it till recently myself.
 I was at St Lawrence Market here in Toronto, at Urban Fresh Produce, a fantastic vendor of organic produce.
 They had it sitting in a basket on the counter.
-It looks like little green sticks!
+It looks like little green branches!
 Kind of soft, with a crunch, if you try to eat it raw.
 Which I was encouraged to do by the girl behind the counter.
 It has a distinct salty/briny taste.
-But not unpleasant at all.
+I liked it.
 Worth investigating further, so I took a small bag home and figured out what I would do with it.

 And of course, I had to find out what exactly I was embarking on, veggie wise.
 So Mr. Google came to the rescue.
 According to an enlightening Toronto Star article in part: